Copyright © Media Law International 2023. All Rights Reserved.

 CMS houses one of the largest TMT groups in the country.
 Working with its UK office, the local team assisted a Polish telecommunications operator with the launch of its satellite-based television platform.
-The team, managed by Dóra Petrányi, works on wider sector-related matters such as advertising tax, regulatory compliance and disputes.
+The team works on wider sector-related matters such as advertising tax, regulatory compliance and disputes.

-Media lawyers at provide "timely and pro-active responses”.
+Media lawyers at Lakatos, Köves and Partners provide "timely and pro-active responses”.
 The team is also described by clients as proactive and reliable.
-Péter Lakatos manages the TMT group working on transactional cases connected with cable television, radio, print and online media.
+The TMT group worsk on transactional cases connected with cable television, radio, print and online media.

 Lendvai and Partners is one of Hungary’s leading media specialists focussed on corporate transactions.
-Founding partner András Lendvai takes the lead on high profile cases including the cross-border acquisition of a Czech newspaper distributor by the Hungarian subsidiary of a global media company.
+The firm advises onn high profile cases including the cross-border acquisition of a Czech newspaper distributor by the Hungarian subsidiary of a global media company.
 The team also assisted a London-based television broadcaster on infringement of a television series title.

 Lengyel Allen & Overy Ügyvédi Iroda works with audio-visual sector clients, advising on cross-border transactions.
 The Budapest team is backed by the firm’s global network of lawyers and works closely with neighbouring CEE regions.
 Key practitioner Hugh Owen represents international clients and has particular experience advising on mergers and acquisitions, joint ventures and takeovers.

 bpv Jádi Németh specialises in info communications and media.
 The firm advises on wide-ranging issues from sector-related transactions and licensing activities to marketing and regulatory matters.
 Krisztina Ivanics manages the media pracftice, which works closely with the copyright and data privacy department that is led by Andrea Jádi Németh.
 Other areas of advice include data processing, digital software and e-commerce.